AnkiQuick/ankihelper/specification/ai-dictionary-translator/ai-dictionary-translator.md

      * example: example sentence using the phrase

 3. Return all definitions and phrases for the given word/phrase
-4. Each entry will be stored as a separate row in the cache table
+4. Each entry is stored as a separate row in the cache table
 ```

 #### AI Translator Default Prompt